automationsaan/hello-world-springboot/README.md

 - **Build**: Compiles and tests the code.
 - **Test**: Generates test reports.
 - **SonarQube analysis**: Runs static code analysis.
-- **Quality Gate**: Waits for SonarQube quality gate result and fails if not passed.
+- **Quality Gate**: (Commented out/skipped if using SonarCloud free tier)
+- **Jar Publish**: Uploads the built JAR to JFrog Artifactory.

-> Ensure Jenkins is configured with a node labeled `maven`, Java 21, Maven 3.9.9, and SonarQube integration.
+> Ensure Jenkins is configured with a node labeled `maven`, Java 21, Maven 3.9.9, and SonarQube/SonarCloud integration.

 ## SonarQube/SonarCloud
 - The pipeline expects a SonarQube server named `sonarqube-server` and a scanner tool named `sonar-scanner` to be configured in Jenkins.
 - For local analysis, the `sonar-project.properties` file is used and is compatible with SonarCloud.
+- The Quality Gate stage is commented out by default for SonarCloud free tier users.

 ## License
 This project is for demonstration and educational purposes.